 Strategies for Reducing Cheating

-Knowing the scale of the problem and understanding some of its reasons, let’s consider several strategies that can be implemented by educational institutions to strengthen their academic integrity.
+Knowing the scale of the problem and understanding some of its reasons, let’s consider several strategies that can be implemented by educational institutions to promote their academic integrity.

 Conclusion